ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 9. Added Half-Light Voice, which makes Durge Voice 5 (default male voice) scarier.
 10. Reorganized equipment mods, again, to optimize the REL experience.
 11. Slightly reduced the amount of XP needed to reach levels 6 and 9.
 Increased the amount of XP needed to reach levels 13-16.
+12. Removed Auto Loot Seller.
+13. Removed More Reaction Companions.
+It will return if/when it gets a patch 7 update.
+14. Removed OPTIONAL PF2e spells.
+Hoping we will see a newer, better implementation of this idea in the future :)
+15. Added Healing Bardic Inspiration.
+Let me know if any mod subclasses seem to not work with this.
+16. Added Guardian, a fighter subclass.
+17. Added Various NPCs redesigned.
+Mol gets a face lift in Act 3 along with a few more NPCs :)

 ## Listonomicon v2.7